-The following sections guide you through Admin Console for the purposes of this exercise, but you can find more information in Admin Console 's online Help:
+The following sections guide you through Admin Console for the purposes of this exercise, but you can find more information in the Admin Console User's Manual.

 2.4.2 Choose Automatically Join

 You may be prompted to automatically or manually join domains when you first open Admin Console.
 For the purposes of this exercise, choose to automatically join (the default).
 We'll discuss domains in a later module.